sfladager/COINFINDER/README.md

 - To my knoweldge the game is bug free.

 # Future improvements
-- I started re-writing a version 2 of the game utilizing classes with the goal of reducing the amount of code used.
+- I started writing a version 2 of the game utilizing classes with the goal of reducing the amount of code used.
 I plan on finishing this to improve my knowledge of classes and objects.
 - In version 2 I need to change the way I use timers, so I want to make them more dynamic and easier to clear.
 I also want to be able to decrement the interval for the enemy movement as the level increases.
-- Add enemy movement logic to get the enemy to chase the punk
+- Next plan is to add enemy movement logic to get the enemy to chase the punk.
-- Add power ups for the punk to capture the ghosts and send them back home
+- Add the power ups for the punk to capture the ghosts and send them back home.
 - Add a bonus coin for the punk to capture each round.
 - Option to select a player from a list of players or use your own NFT as a player
 - Improved visual appeal